trigo-at/run-command-service/README.md

   echo "Current date: $(date)"
   echo "Custom environment variable: $CUSTOM_VAR"
 runInBackground: false
+runOnce: false
 ```

-* `command`: The shell command to be executed.
+- `command`: The shell command to be executed.
-* `runInBackground`: If set to true, the command will be spawned as a background process.
+- `runInBackground`: If set to `true`, the command will be spawned as a background process.
+- `runOnce`: If set to `true`, the service will execute the command once at startup and exit, using the command's exit code as its own.

+Note: `runInBackground` and `runOnce` cannot both be set to `true` as they are mutually exclusive options.

 ## Usage

 ### Starting the Service